Effect of streaks on hypersonic boundary layer instability: Linearised DNS of forced streaky boundary layers

 \subsection{Tracking the dominant instabilities}

-We now track the amplitude evolution the selected instabilities along the domain.
-These are compared to the dominating instabilities observed for the LDNS of a Blasius flat-plate, namely the planar second Mack mode and the oblique first mode.
+We now track the amplitude evolution the selected instabilities along the domain, the selection is made based on the dominant peaks found in Fig.~\ref{fig:floquet_spod_gains}.
+These modes are compared to the dominating instabilities observed for the baseline case of a Blasius flat-plate LDNS, namely the planar second Mack mode and the oblique first mode.
 This quantitative comparison between a streaky and non-streaky baseflow gives a useful picture of the effect of streaks on the growth of linear instabilities.
-Such a comparison is visible in Fig. \ref{fig:A5_M2_stream_floq} for cases A1, A2 \& A3.
+The comparison is shown in Fig.~\ref{fig:A5_M2_stream_floq} for cases A1, A2 \& A3.

-The first- and second-mode instabilities of the Blasius boundary layer are plotted using thin lines with markers.
+The first- and second-mode instabilities of the Blasius boundary layer are plotted using dotted lines with markers.
 As expected from local analysis, the second Mack mode dominates by at least an order of magnitude.
 As the wall is adiabatic, the first mode also undergoes substantial amplification.
-Therefore, in such a case one would argue that the second-mode should dominate the transition process in these conditions.
+Therefore, in such a case one would argue that the second-mode should dominate the transition to turbulence.

-The effect of streaks is visible starting from the A1 case in Fig. \ref{fig:A5_M2_stream_floq}.
-For this baseflow, the instabilities corresponding to the main peaks identified in Fig. \ref{fig:floquet_spod_gains}, $\FM{2}{a}$, $\FM{4}{a}$, $\MM{1}{a}$ \& $\MM{4}{a}$ show amplitude levels well below the first and second modes of the Blasius flow.
-The energy levels of the $\MM{1}{a}$ is three orders of magnitude below MM for the A0 baseflow, and $\FM{1}{a}$ one order of magnitude below its streak-free counterpart.
-These results indicate a strong stabilizing effect of the low-amplitude streaks on both FM and MM families of instability.
-Furthermore, to the difference of the Blasius flow, not only a single instabilities family dominates along the domain.
-Indeed, a switch in the dominating mechanism occurs at $x \approx 250 $ where the FM instabilities overtake the MM instabilities in amplitude.
+The effect of streaks is visible starting from the A1 case in Fig.~\ref{fig:A5_M2_stream_floq}.
+For this baseflow, the instabilities corresponding to the main peaks identified in Fig.~\ref{fig:floquet_spod_gains}, $\FM{2}{a}$, $\FM{4}{a}$, $\MM{1}{a}$ \& $\MM{4}{a}$ show amplitude levels well below the first and second modes of the Blasius flow.
+These results imply a strong stabilizing effect of the low-amplitude streaks on both FM and MM families of instability.
+But looking closely at the amplification of the leading FM mode in case A1, the spatial growth is of similar magnitude to the A0 casecase, but shifted downstream.
+This suggest a change in receptivity mechanism.
+Another difference with the Blasius case is that the MM mode cannot be said to be dominant, as at the end of the domain it is the FM modes that achieve largest amplitudes.
 In light of recent analysis in the stabilizing properties of streaks in hypersonic flows \citep{paredesInstabilityWaveStreak2019}, the results of case A1 indicates similar stabilizing properties on MM modes.
-A new result lie in the similar stabilization of FM modes.
-This could lead to a switch of the transition scenario from MM to FM modes as the amplitude keeps growing, and the non-linear regime is reached.